bozsahin/ccglab/docs/windows10-directions.md

 Similarly, to locate <code>Powershell</code>, use Windows Search at bottom-left and search for 'Powershell'.

-This document is based on: https://docs.microsoft.com/en-us/windows/wsl/install-win10
+This document is based on: <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">WSL</a> (windows subsystem for linux)

+You can try the newer and easier version of steps 1-2 at <a href="https://towardsdatascience.com/dual-boot-is-dead-windows-and-linux-are-now-one-27555902a128">WSL2</a>.

 1. Open a Powershell window *with administrator rights* and execute the following command: